-Here's how it works: You turn on the luxury device, select one of the 10,000+ workouts led by the motivational instructors Peloton is known for, clip in and get riding.
-If data is your jam, you can even keep tabs on your performance with real-time metrics.
+Here's how it works: You turn on the screen, select one of the 10,000+ workouts led by one of Peloton's motivational instructors, clip in and get riding.
+If data is your jam, you can even track your calories burned, speed and overall workout time (among plenty other stats).

 Peloton instructor Christine D'Ercole says this option makes the ride "a socially connected experience, because there's an instructor and a community of people riding with you, cheering you on every step of the way.
 It gives you the feeling that when you ride it, you're not alone."

 The $39 monthly subscription to the Peloton App also lets you stream yoga, strength training and even outdoor workouts from anywhere.

-Buy it: OnePeloton.com; Price: $2,245
+Buy it: OnePeloton.com; Price: $1,495

 Imagine this: You're cycling at home, following along with the instructor on your exercise bike's built-in screen, when suddenly your incline and resistance increase, seemingly on their own.
 Wild, right?